Updated April 24, 2026

 median annual salary

-You'll spend $13k and 11 months to start earning $43k — that's 4 months to recoup your training costs, faster than most certificate programs.
+You'll spend $13k and 11 months to start earning $43k — that's about 4 months to pay back your training costs, one of the fastest payback periods in health care.

 Salaries vary by location and setting.
 Pharmacy Technicians in metropolitan areas and specialty practices typically earn more than the national median.